 - Birmingham & Solihull, Black Country, Coventry and Warwickshire WMWJCO@justice.gov.uk

-- Cheshire cm-magistraterecruitment@justice.gov.uk
+- Cheshire and Merseyside cm-magistraterecruitment@justice.gov.uk

-- Cumbria CL-Advisory@justice.gov.uk
+- Cumbria and Lancashire CL-Advisory@justice.gov.uk

-- Derbyshire NT-legaladminsupportteam@justice.gov.uk
+- Derbyshire and Nottinghamshire NT-legaladminsupportteam@justice.gov.uk

 - Greater Manchester GM-Advisory@justice.gov.uk